High Middle Ages

 In the 11th century, populations north of the Alps began a more intensive settlement, targeting "new" lands, some areas of which had reverted to wilderness after the end of the Western Roman Empire.
 In what historian Charles Higounet called the "great clearances", Europeans cleared and cultivated some of the vast forests and marshes that lay across much of the continent.
 At the same time, settlers moved beyond the traditional boundaries of the Frankish Empire to new frontiers beyond the Elbe River, which tripled the size of Germany in the process.
 The Catholic Church, which reached the peak of its political power around then, called armies from across Europe to a series of Crusades against the Seljuk Turks.
 The crusaders occupied the Holy Land and founded the Crusader States in the Levant.
 Other wars led to the Northern Crusades.
 The Christian kingdoms took much of the Iberian Peninsula from Muslim control, and the Normans conquered southern Italy, all part of the major population increases and the resettlement patterns of the era.

 The High Middle Ages produced many different forms of intellectual, spiritual and artistic works.
 The age also saw the rise of ethnocentrism, which evolved later into modern national identities in most of Europe, the ascent of the great Italian city-states and the rise and fall of the Islamic civilization of Al-Andalus.
 The rediscovery of the works of Aristotle, at first indirectly through medieval Jewish and Islamic philosophy, led Maimonides, Ibn Sina, Ibn Rushd, Thomas Aquinas and other thinkers of the period to expand Scholasticism, a combination of Judeo-Islamic and Catholic ideologies with the ancient philosophy.
 For much of this period, Constantinople remained Europe's most populous city, and Byzantine art reached a peak in the 12th century.
 In architecture, many of the most notable Gothic cathedrals were built or completed around this period.

-The Crisis of the Late Middle Ages began at the start of the 14th century and marked the end of the period.

 Historical events and politics

 Great Britain and Ireland

 In England, the Norman Conquest of 1066 resulted in a kingdom ruled by a Francophone nobility.
-The Normans invaded Ireland in 1169 and soon established themselves throughout most of the country, although their stronghold was the southeast.
+The Normans invaded Ireland in 1169 and soon established themselves in most of the country, although their stronghold was the southeast.
 Likewise, Scotland and Wales were subdued into vassal states at about the same time, though Scotland later asserted its independence and Wales remained largely under the rule of independent native princes until the death of Llywelyn ap Gruffydd in 1282.
 The Exchequer was founded in the 12th century under King Henry I, and the first parliaments were convened.
-In 1215, after the loss of Normandy, King John signed the Magna Carta into law, which limited the power of English monarchs.
+In 1215, after the loss of Normandy, King John signed the Magna Carta into law, limiting the power of English monarchs.